adityabingi/Beta-VAE/README.md

 # Beta-VAE
 Tensorflow implementation of Beta-Variational-AutoEncoder for CelebA dataset

-This work is based on beta variational autoencoders to extract disentangled representations from CelebA image dataset.
+This work is aimed to extract disentangled representations from CelebA image dataset using beta-variational-autoencoders.
-For more on VAE's and Beta-VAEs refer these works:
+For more on VAE's and Beta-VAE's refer these works:

 1. [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf)
 2. [Tutorial on Variational Autoencoders](https://arxiv.org/pdf/1606.05908.pdf)